First-time Purchase Discount

 Amount of oleic acid in other vegetable oils

-Each vegetable oil has a certain proportion of different fatty acids in its composition.
-The fatty acid part of the oils is called the saponifiable fraction.
-A chart of the saponifiable fractions of various vegetable oils can be viewed here.
+Each vegetable oil contains a different proportion of fatty acids.
+This fatty acid fraction is known as the saponifiable fraction.
+A chart showing the saponifiable fractions of various vegetable oils can be found here.

 Other foods rich in oleic acid

-In addition to most vegetable oils, in which oleic acid can be found to a greater or lesser extent, another source of oleic acid is nuts: almonds, peanuts, hazelnuts, pistachios and walnuts.
+In addition to most vegetable oils, which contain varying amounts of oleic acid, another important source is nuts, including almonds, peanuts, hazelnuts, pistachios and walnuts.

 What is high oleic sunflower oil?